- Google Chrome

 sudo apt-get install pass

-diodon (ubuntu unity) and CopyQ (everything) seem most popular.
+diodon (ubuntu unity) and CopyQ (every desktop) seem most popular.

 sudo apt-get install diodon